WASdev/sample.DefaultApplication/README.md

 Select `Yes` and continue importing the project.
 The Maven build will run automatically.
 It downloads Liberty, builds the EAR, deploys the application to Liberty, and runs the test.

 Go to the `Servers` view and right click `DefaultApplication-ear` to start the server.
-In Eclipse, the link in the console message `[AUDIT   ] CWWKT0016I: Web application available (default_host): http://localhost:9080/` to open the application.
+In the Eclipse console view, use the link in the message `[AUDIT   ] CWWKT0016I: Web application available (default_host): http://localhost:9080/` to open the application.

 If you click Snoop Servlet, you will be prompted for a user name and password the first time.
 A sample user name and password are configured in the [server.xml](./modernized/DefaultApplication-ear/src/main/liberty/config/server.xml).